Jax-Core/Keylaunch/README.md

 2. Open Core and head over to the **Modules** section.
 3. Select **Keylaunch** from the list and proceed to the **Actions** tab.
 4. Under **List of actions**, create a new action using the **Add an action** button.
-5. Press the edit button to create a new hotkey for a specific application.
+5. Press the edit button to configure the action.
     - **Note:** The edit button is indicated by the small green colored pen icon just next to `Edit..`.
 For reference, see the image below.

       <img src ="https://imgur.com/PNFKsqD.png" alt = "ref" width="221" height ="60">